pastukhov/whsniff/ReadMe.md

 ##### How to use (Locally)

-* Connect CC2531 USB dongle to your Linux or macOS computer.
+* Connect CC2531 USB dongle or the CC1352P7 to your Linux or macOS computer.
+* To use it in the serial mode with the CC13XXPX, CC26XXPX or Launchpads you can add the parameter `-s` and specify a channel on the following examples;
 * Open a terminal session on the desktop where you have Wireshark installed and enter the following commands:
 ```sh
 $ wireshark -k -i <( path/to/whsniff -c channel_number )